Xion/coded4/README.markdown

 _coded4_ ('coded for ...') calculates approximate time that one has spent coding particular project.
-It uses commit timestamps to reconstruct coding sessions for every commiter in given Git repository.
+It uses commit timestamps to reconstruct coding sessions for every commiter in given Git or Hg repository.

 ## Usage